-Residues of any agricultural chemicals, for example herbicides, can only legally be present in food if the residues comply with Standard 1.4.2 of the Code.
-Standard 1.4.2 lists the Maximum Residue Limits (MRLs) for agricultural and veterinary chemical residues present in food.

-According to the Standard: If a maximum residue limit for an agricultural or veterinary chemical in a food is not listed in Schedule 1 there must be no detectable residues of that agricultural or veterinary chemical in that food.
-Also, if an agricultural or veterinary chemical is not listed in Schedule 1, there must be no detectable residue of that chemical and no detectable residue of any metabolites of that chemical in food.
+Residues of any agricultural chemicals, for example herbicides, can only legally be present in food if the residues comply with Standard 1.4.2 - Maximum Residue Limits (Australia only).
+Standard 1.4.2 lists the maximum residue limits (MRLs) for agricultural and veterinary chemical residues present in food.
+According to the Standard: If a maximum residue limit for an agricultural or veterinary chemical in a food is not listed in Schedule 1 there must be no detectable residues of that agricultural or veterinary chemical is not listed in Schedule 1, there must be no detectable residue of that chemical and no detectable residue of any metabolites of that chemical in food.